jrsykes/2020_gene_expression_study/README.md

 ### Running hoonah

-1. Install all dependancies such as fastq-bump, fastQC, trimmomatic, trinity etc..
+1. Install all dependancies such as fastq-dump, fastQC, trimmomatic, trinity, kalisto, python3, blobtools, blast, R (I think that's everything)..
 This may take a while.

 2. Create a working directory and in that directory create two subdirectories names 'raw' and 'analyses' Also create an empty working directory by the same name on your scratch drive. e.g. /scratch/WD